Skip navigation

 • Job description/role statement for each nominated position.

-• A statement written by the employer explaining the genuine need for overseas workers, and the steps the business has taken to employ local workers in the first instance.
+• A statement written by the employer explaining the genuine need for overseas workers, and the steps the business has taken to employ local workers (prior to the LMT conducted to support the application).
+A business case is not required.

 • An employment contract on company letterhead reflecting the terms and conditions as will be offered to the nominee(s), including: